eckozero/CLIc/README.md

 much only syntatically different from my mind code.
 There's probably bugs in there though, so I wont celebrate too much.

+__25/10/13:__

+There are definitely bugs in the pawn capture.
+Namely pawn captures only work on one side (column +1, not -1).

+Castling is being introduced.
+At the moment there is _white king-side_
+castling __only__.
+It also causes the program to crash but that's because I was more excited about committing the change than I was about the necessary amendments to the main loop to make sure it doesn't crash.
+In time though...

 Known bugs/issues as at 24/10/13:

 >~~If you try and move black pawn a7 to anywhere legal, the program crashes~~